This blog may contain affiliate links. Read our disclosure policy for more info.

 Other possibilities include Lizzie Bay and Driftwood Bay Campgrounds!
 While you’re here enjoy a campfire or a stargazing session with no light pollution.

-8. Joffre Lakes
+10. Joffre Lakes

-The hike to Upper Joffre Lake is one of the best hikes in this area and is around 10 kilometers (6 miles) long (return) and mostly uphill.
+The hike to Upper Joffre Lake is one of the best hikes in this area and is around 10 kilometers (6 miles) return and mostly uphill.
 The three wonderful lakes, stream crossings, great views of the mountain range, a waterfall, and the Matier Glacier at the summit overlooking Upper Joffre Lake are all visible along the trip.
 Retrace your steps to return and enjoy the simpler climb down and another look at these beautiful lakes.

 This is a very popular summer attraction, and parking might be difficult.
 The parking lot is frequently full, and you are not permitted to park on the street.
 They do offer shuttle buses from a neighboring overflow parking lot on occasion, but this isn’t always the case.
 I recommend staying the night prior in Pemberton, which is close by, to ensure your early arrival.

-9. Duffy Lake Viewpoint
+11. Duffy Lake Viewpoint

 On the way from Vancouver to Banff, Duffy Lake Viewpoint is but a brief stop.
 Simply drive off the road into a makeshift parking lot next to Duffy Lake, snap a few shots, and enjoy the breathtaking sight.